MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

 ### Task 4: Review the attack simulation results

 In Lab 6, Exercise 5, you configured and launched a spear phishing attack, which should have sent a very intriguing, real-world looking email to all Adatum users.
-In this task, you will validate whether Lynne Robbins received the email, and you'll review the diagnostic feedback associated with this simulated Spear Phishing attack.
+In this task, you will validate whether Holly received the email, and you'll review the diagnostic feedback associated with this simulated Spear Phishing attack.

 1. Switch to **LON-CL2**.
 On **LON-CL2**, you should still be logged into **Outlook on the web** as **Lynne Robbins** from an earlier task.